nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

  - (Rare?)
 Had this crash some times while launching the app (https://gist.github.com/anonymous/d239235e177d4813dfe9 & https://gist.github.com/anonymous/45307fefff5fdc6f67b6 & https://gist.github.com/anonymous/c0282c14dd7476fc5d43)

 ## UI change
-- sidebar button position while in fullscreen
-- Remove grid / list / coverflow buttons
-- Remove 'Media' library subsection from sidebar
+- preferences window sometimes doesn't resize correctly (not sure why)
+- preferences window doesn't finish animation when it's closed too early
-- Move the +-button into the sidebar
+- Move the +-button into the sidebar (or not maybe not)
 - Possibly move list view into 'view options' menu or hide in something like http://i.stack.imgur.com/xfImA.png or http://i.imgur.com/EM4Pz1X.png
 - use one of those fancy special effects views in the sidebar
 - possibly remove (or use less) grain in grid view